 6. Your Spouse is Chronically Sarcastic and Won’t Own It.

 “The problem with you is that you’re too sensitive.
 I’m just joking, I have a good sense of humor, and you’re just a crybaby.”
 Sarcasm is typically a way of getting at a “truth” in a passive-aggressive way.
 Sarcasm offers a plausible deniability wrapped in a fresh new criticism about your neurotic over-sensitivity.

 You go through life in a fog, daydreaming almost constantly.
 Reality is optional.
 You are perpetually distracting or entertaining yourself.
 You are in permanent escape mode.
 The hallmarks of being trapped in an emotionally abusive relationship are dismissing, denying, and distracting yourself from your unhappiness.

-Loneliness is a given in emotionally abusive relationships.
+Loneliness is part and parcel in emotionally abusive relationships.
 Your world has gradually become very small, and so you go inward to escape.

 8. They Withhold Whatever You Specifically Told Them You Need.

-This is one of the most subtle and elusive signs of an emotionally abusive relationship, and this is often missed by “all-purpose” couples therapists.
+This is one of the most subtle and elusive signs of an emotionally abusive relationship.
 The active withholding of material or emotional support is not always understood as an emotionally abusive relationship.

 9. They Demand Access to All of Your Social Media Accounts While Offering No Reciprocity.

 Sharing is essentially voluntary.
 With the exception of rebuilding trust after an affair, most spouses expect to be able to keep their email, Facebook, and other social media account and other internet passwords private.

 One of the major hallmarks of an emotionally abusive relationship is intense jealousy and relational anxiety.